Steve Jobs was a genius.

 That also means they have the top writers at their disposal at any second.

-However, that doesn’t mean we can’t learn a thing or two to improve our own writing.
+However, that doesn’t mean we can’t learn a thing or two from these Apple copywriting examples to improve our own writing.

 On that note, explore my online courses if you want to take your writing skills to the next level and get mentorship from me.